Equim-chan/mjai-reviewer/README.md

     -i, --in-file <FILE>           Specify a tenhou.net/6 format log file to review.
 If FILE is "-" or empty, read from stdin
         --mjai-out <FILE>          Save the transformed mjai format log to FILE.
 If FILE is "-", write to stdout -o, --out-file <FILE>          Specify the output file for generated HTML report.
+If FILE is "-", write to stdout;
-If FILE is "-" or empty, write to stdout
+                                   if FILE is empty, write to "{tenhou_id}&tw={actor}.html" if --tenhou-id is specified, otherwise "report.html"
     -c, --tactics-config <FILE>    Specify the tactics config file for akochan.
 Default value "tactics.json" -t, --tenhou-id <ID>           Specify a Tenhou log ID to review, overriding --in-file.
 For example: 2019050417gm- 0029-0000-4f2a8622